-Price is freely fixed or accepted by the landowner.
+Price is freely agreed on by the parties.
 The price depends on the location of the land to be developed and the number of square metres of construction allowed.

-Payment structure
+(b) Payment structure

 Payment structure is freely agreed on by the parties, seller and purchaser.
 The transfer of title is usually made with the last payment; however, payments can be made after the acquisition if guarantees are provided by the purchaser which are accepted by the seller.
 The most common guarantees given after a purchase and sale are first demand bank guarantees or retention of title (reserva de propriedade).